-The Council of Ex-Muslims of Britain is pleased to announce that Amal Farah is now a Spokesperson of the organisation along with Maryam Namazie and Nahla Mahmoud.
+The Council of Ex-Muslims of Britain (CEMB) is pleased to announce the 2015 Poster Against Hate Competition.

 We believe that everyone should be free to speak up about their ideas.
 Freedom of expression includes the right to offend and to criticize, and even mock what is considered taboo and sacred.
 This can include religion and Islam.
 However, free expression is very different from hate speech against minorities, immigrants, Muslims and ex-Muslims.
 Everyone must be free to express themselves, without fear, threats, social pressure or coercion.
 For many, though, criticism of religion and Islam is met with threats and intimidation.
 Accusations of “infidel”, “kafir”, “murtad” are examples of hate speech against ex-Muslims and should be recognised as such.
 The Poster Competition aims to aid our campaign in support of free expression whilst also exposing hate speech, which threatens those who dare to speak up and also creates a climate of censorship and silence.